-Through 1996, the Company acquired single-family residential loans to non-conforming borrowers primarily through a correspondent relationship with Admiral and, to a lesser extent, correspondent relationships with three other financial services companies.
+Through 1996, the Company acquired sub-prime single-family residential loans primarily through a correspondent relationship with Admiral and, to a lesser extent, correspondent relationships with three other financial services companies.
 Correspondent institutions originate loans based on guidelines provided by the Company and promptly sell the loans to the Company on a servicing-released basis.

-In order to solidify and expand its sources of single-family residential loans to non-conforming borrowers, the Company, through OFS, acquired substantially all of the assets of Admiral on April 30, 1997.
+In order to solidify and expand its sources of sub-prime single-family residential loans, the Company, through OFS, acquired substantially all of the assets of Admiral in a transaction which closed on May 1, 1997.
 See "Business--Subsidiaries."
-At the time of acquisition, Admiral engaged in lending to non-conforming borrowers on a retail basis through 11 loan production offices located in California and on a wholesale basis from independent mortgage brokers and correspondent lending institutions located in California and eleven other states.
-In connection with the acquisition of assets from Admiral, the Bank transferred its retail and wholesale single-family residential lending to non-conforming borrowers operations to OFS, which included, among other things, transferring its rights under contracts with brokers and correspondent lending institutions and its rights and obligations under leases to six loan production offices recently opened by it, which are located in California, Illinois, Massachusetts, Oregon, Utah and Wisconsin.
-OFS currently conducts its business on a retail basis through 17 loan production offices located in six states and plans on opening an additional 10 such offices in 1997.
+At the time of acquisition, Admiral engaged in sub-prime lending on a retail and wholesale basis through 11 loan production offices located in California and independent mortgage brokers and correspondent lending institutions located in California and eleven other states.
+In connection with the Company's acquisition of assets from Admiral, the Bank transferred its retail and wholesale sub-prime single-family residential lending operations to OFS, which included, among other things, transferring its rights under contracts with brokers and correspondent lending institutions and its rights and obligations under leases to six loan production offices recently opened by it, which are located in California, Illinois, Massachusetts, Oregon, Utah and Wisconsin.
+OFS currently conducts its business on a retail and wholesale basis through 17 loan production offices located in six states and plans on opening an additional 10 such offices in 1997.
 OFS' principal sources of funds consist of (i) two lines of credit with unaffiliated parties which aggregate \$250 million and are secured by the mortgage loans acquired with such lines and (ii) a \$30 million unsecured, subordinated credit facility provided by the Company to OFS at the time of the acquisition of substantially all of the assets of Admiral.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations--Liquidity, Commitments and Off-Balance Sheet Risks.

-The Company has adopted policies that set forth the specific lending requirements of the Company as they relate to the processing, underwriting, property appraisal, closing, funding and delivery of loans to non-conforming borrowers.
-These policies include program descriptions which set forth four classes of non-conforming loans, designated A, B, C and D. Class A loans generally relate to borrowers who have no or limited adverse incidents in their credit histories, whereas Class B, C and D loans relate to increasing degrees of non-conforming borrowers.
+The Company has adopted policies that set forth the specific lending requirements of the Company as they relate to the processing, underwriting, property appraisal, closing, funding and delivery of sub-prime loans.
+These policies include program descriptions which set forth four classes of loans, designated A, B, C and D. Class A loans generally relate to borrowers who have no or limited adverse incidents in their credit histories, whereas Class B, C and D loans relate to increasing degrees of adverse incidents in the borrower's credit histories.
 Factors which are considered in evaluating a borrower in this regard are the presence or absence of a credit history, prior delinquencies in the payment of mortgage and consumer credit and personal bankruptcies.